scriptituk/xfade-easing/README.md

 ```

 > [!NOTE]
-> this option syntax has changed and is not documented:
+> this option syntax has changed but is undocumented:
 > - for ffmpeg version 7+ use `-/filter_complex filename`
 > - for earlier versions use `-filter_complex_script filename`